Midnighter/dependency-info/README.rst

 Example
 =======
-The simplest way to display dependencies is to use the command line tool
+The simplest way to display dependencies is to use the command line tool:

 .. code-block:: console

     depinfo "your-package-name"

-To print the dependencies of this package use
+To print the dependencies of this package use (also try the ``--markdown`` option):

 .. code-block:: console